Docosahexaenoic acid (DHA): benefits, dosage, contraindications

 Intakes of fish and polyunsaturated fatty acids and mild-to-severe cognitive impairment risks: a dose-response meta-analysis of 21 cohort studies.

-Preliminary clinical studies show that taking 12 mg of lutein, alone or with docosahexaenoic acid (DHA), at 800 mg per day for 4 months, can improve verbal fluency and memory scores compared to baseline levels in older women.
-Another randomized double-blind placebo-controlled trial showed that oral DHA supplementation (2 g/day) for 12 months in older subjects with mild cognitive impairment had a beneficial effect on overall cognitive function.
-Results suggest that DHA supplementation over 12 months significantly increased hippocampal volume.
-The hippocampus is a brain region essential for memory formation and plays a significant role in the consolidation of information from short-term memory to long-term memory and spatial navigation.
+Preliminary clinical studies show that taking 12 mg of lutein, alone or together with docosahexaenoic acid (DHA) at a dose of 800 mg per day for 4 months, may improve verbal fluency and memory scores compared with baseline values in older women.
+Another randomized, double-blind, placebo-controlled trial showed that oral DHA supplementation (2 g/day) for 12 months in older subjects with mild cognitive impairment had a beneficial effect on overall cognitive function.
+The results suggest that 12 months of DHA supplementation significantly increased hippocampal volume.
+The hippocampus is a brain region essential for memory formation and plays an important role in consolidating information from short-term to long-term memory and in spatial navigation.

 Posologie